arghyadutta/resources/README.md

 Interesting books, webpages, articles, papers, apps, short stories,….
+Most of the lists began as threads on Twitter, often with inputs from others.
+I found the linked stuff useful, and I believe others can benefit from them, too.
+So, rather than burying the lists in old Twitter threads, I decided to put them in plain text files with links and share them here on GitHub.
+It's also easier to keep them updated here.
+Enjoy reading!